 The Florida Retirement System Actuarial Assumptions Conference performs an annual review of the actuarial assumptions for the FRS Pension Plan.
 The most recent study for the FRS Pension Plan was completed in 2014 for the period of July 1, 2008 through June 30, 2013.
 There were no changes in the Pension Plan benefit terms.
-The following were changes in actuarial assumptions in 2021:
+The following were changes in actuarial assumptions in 2023:

-- ➤ The inflation rate assumption remained at 2.4 percent. - > Payroll growth, including inflation, remained at 3.25 percent. - > The long-term expected rate of return increased from 6.8 percent to 6.7 percent.
+- ➤ The inflation rate assumption remained at 2.4 percent. - ➤ Payroll growth, including inflation, remained at 3.25 percent. - > The long-term expected rate of return remained at 6.7 percent.